cdlib/zephir-services/zephir-exports/docs/specs/BIBLIO-METHODOLOGY.md

 ## Methodology

-To create bibliographic records for export, Zephir selects one item record each bibliographic monograph or serial and adds all the associated items as holdings.
+To create bibliographic records for export, Zephir selects one item record for each bibliographic monograph or serial and adds all the associated items as holdings.

 1) **Group all the records by manifestation**.
 Using the CID as a proxy for bibliographic relation, gather all the items that represent a bibliographic monograph or serial.
 Note: The CID is generated and assigned to individual records before export.

 2) **Select a MARC record to represent bibliographic data**.
 Using a selection algorithm, select one among all MARC records associated with the CID to serve as the bibliographic "base record".

 3) **Include holdings information for all items**.
-Matching by the CID, include holdings for all digital items associated with the manifestation.
+Matching by the CID, include holdings for all items associated with the manifestation that have been ingested into the HathiTrust repository.

 ## Selection Algorithms